acend/kubernetes-basics-training/content/en/docs/10.0/statefullset.md

 ## Scaling

-Scaling is handled as well differently in StatefulSets.
+Scaling is handled differently in StatefulSets.
-On scaling up from 3 to 5 within a Deployment, two additional Pods could be started at the __same__ time (based on the configuration.
+When scaling up from 3 to 5 replicas in a Deployment, two additional Pods could be started at the same time (based on the configuration).
 Using the StatefulSet it seems to be more "in control".

 Example with RabbitMQ:

 1. Scale `kubectl scale deployment rabbitmq --replicas=5 --namespace [USER]`
 1. `rabbitmq-3` is started
-1. When `rabbitmq-3` is done starting up (State: "Ready", take a look at _Readiness probe_), `rabbitmq-4` follows with the start procedure
+1. When `rabbitmq-3` is done starting up (State: "Ready", take a look at the readiness probe), `rabbitmq-4` follows with the start procedure

 On downscaling, the order is vice versa.
-The "youngest" Pod will be stopped in first place and it needs to be finished, before the "second youngest" Pod is stopped.
+The "youngest" Pod will be stopped in the first place, and it needs to be finished before the "second youngest" Pod is stopped.
 Order for scaling down: `rabbitmq-4`, `rabbitmq-3`, etc.

-## Update procedure / Rollout of a new application
+## Update procedure

-On an update of the application, also the "youngest" Pod will be the first and only after a successful Start the next Pod will be updated.
+During an update of an application with a StatefulSet the "youngest" Pod will be the first to be updated and only after a successful start the next Pod will follow.

 1. Youngest Pod will be stopped
-1. new Pod with new Image version is started
+1. New Pod with new image version is started
-1. Having a successful "readinessProbe" the second youngest Pod will be stopped
+1. Having a successful readiness probe, the second youngest Pod will be stopped
-1. etc...
+1. And so on...

-If the start of a new Pod fails, the Update / Rollout will be interrupted, so that the architecture of your application won't break.
+If the start of a new Pod fails the update will be interrupted so that the architecture of your application won't break.

 ## Trivia

-As Statefulsets have predictable names, which are reused, you can integrate PVCs into the sets from a configured storageclass.
-The will be used als on **scale up**!
+As StatefulSets have predictable names---which are reused---you can integrate PVCs into the sets from a configured StorageClass.
+They will also be used on scaling up!
 As names are predictable a 1-to-1 relation is given.
-By setting a _Partition_ updates can be splitted into two steps.
+By setting a _partition_ updates can be splitted into two steps.

 ## Conclusion

-The control- and predictable behaviour can be perfectly used with application as __rabbitmq__ or __etcd__, as you need unique names the cluster creation.
+The controllable and predictable behaviour can be a perfect match for applications such as RabbitMQ or etcd, as you need unique names for such application clusters.

 ## Tasks

-### Statefulsets
+### StatefulSets

-1. Create a statefulset based on the YAML file `nginx-sfs.yaml`:
+Create a StatefulSets based on the YAML file `nginx-sfs.yaml`:

 ```YAML
 apiVersion: apps/v1